robohydra/robohydra/docs/head/usage/index.md

 can kill by hitting Ctrl-C on the console.

-Not specifying a configuration file will normally result in an error, but you can specify the `-n` flag to make RoboHydra not try to read any configuration file.
+Not specifying a configuration file will normally result in an error, but you can specify the `-n` flag to make RoboHydra not read a configuration file.
 In that case, you _can_ specify a list plugins to be loaded:

     robohydra -n -P logger,replayer

 You can load as many plugins as you want.
 Remember that the order is
 important: the heads declared in the first will catch requests before any heads defined in further plugins.

-Calling the `robohydra` program without any arguments whastoever will show the help.

 Findings plugins